28 Liberty Street: Form and facade

 The building's 40 columns, sheathed with aluminum, are about 3 by 5 ft thick and are about 29 ft apart, arranged in a 4×10 grid.
 The columns extend from the building on its long sides, while the floors cantilever from the columns on the building's short dimensions.
 The columns carry much of the weight of each floor.
-The New York Times described this as a relatively novel design that had never been used on such a large scale, though the design did have a precedent in Philadelphia's PSFS Building.
+The New York Times described this as a relatively novel design that had never been used on such a large scale, though the design did have a precedent in Philadelphia's Loews Philadelphia Hotel.
 The presence of the columns at ground level creates a colonnade around the lobby, which is recessed behind the upper floors.
 The columns rise from steel assemblies measuring 12 ft square and 7 ft thick, which are placed some 100 ft below ground level.
 In addition, stainless-steel flashing was placed on the facade's columns at four-story intervals, as well as beneath the spandrel panels on each floor.
 This reduced the amount of noise created by the wind passing through the columns.
 In total, over 53,000 ST of steel were used, more than in any other New York City skyscraper at the time except for the Empire State Building and 30 Rockefeller Plaza.

 The 11th, 31st, and 51st floors and the third basement level are mechanical floors.
 Each of the above-ground mechanical floors is a double-height space, with regular windows along the facade on the upper half of each floor and ventilation grates on the lower half.